matt-e0/CubeSat-Fault-Tolerant-Control/README.md

 ## Overview

 Reaction wheels generate torques by accelerating or decelerating flywheels, rotating the satellite through conservation of angular momentum.
 Four wheels are arranged in a pyramid configuration, providing a redundant fourth actuator.
-When a wheel fails, the adaptive gain in the controller increases automatically to compensate — distributing torque across the remaining wheels via a pseudoinverse allocation matrix.
+When a wheel fails, the adaptive gain in the controller increases automatically to compensate, distributing torque across the remaining wheels via a pseudoinverse allocation matrix.

 <p align="center">
   <img src="Resources/1000038925.jpg" width="500"/>
   <br/>
-  <em>Internal hardware — reaction wheels and electronics exposed</em>
+  <em>Internal hardware - reaction wheels and electronics exposed</em>
 </p>

 ## Key Results

 - Attitude regulation within **5°** following sequential failure of two reaction wheels
-- Adaptive gain responds automatically to fault — no controller reconfiguration needed
+- Adaptive gain responds automatically to fault - no controller reconfiguration needed
 - Lyapunov-stable convergence demonstrated in simulation
 - Hardware: bidirectional ESC firmware implemented from scratch on STM32 B-G431B